Seasquash/docco/README.md

 to figure out the order in which the comments have to be written to the documentation, otherwise spits them as they are found while processing.

+## TODO

+- Extract at least 2 levels of sub-comments that can be grouped under the main section.
+Example, if two blocks have a section # Title, a subsection # Title2 and two subsection under that, # Sub1 and # Sub2 , instead of #Title2 being repeated, # Sub1 and # Sub2 should be grouped under one # Title2